SquareRoot49/New-Meal-Plan/cursor_prompts_log.md

 - Updated `plan.html` to include canvas elements for each chart
 - Enhanced `app.js` to dynamically populate the calorie values for each chart based on the meal data
 - Adjusted layout and styles in `style.css` to position the charts cleanly within each card

+## Prompt 4 – 2025-06-30

+**Prompt:**
+I want to add a "Dietary Preferences" section to the meal planner interface.
+This section should include checkboxes for the following options:

+- Vegetarian
+- Vegan
+- Gluten-Free
+- Low-Carb

+These options should be placed near the "Set Your Goals" section.
+When the user checks one or more boxes and clicks "Generate Meal Plan", the recommended meals should only include dishes that match the selected preferences.

+Please update the frontend to show these checkboxes and the backend logic to filter out dishes that do not meet the selected criteria.

+**Files Modified:**
+- templates/index.html
+- app.py
+- templates/plan.html
+- (possibly data source: meals or dishes with new dietary tags)
+- static/css/style.css
+- static/js/app.js (if checkbox values are passed via JavaScript)

+**Description of Change:**
+- Added a "Dietary Preferences" section with four checkboxes (Vegetarian, Vegan, Gluten-Free, Low-Carb) near the calorie input form
+- Updated form submission logic to send selected preferences to the backend when generating a new meal plan
+- Updated backend filtering logic in `app.py` to exclude dishes that don't match all selected dietary tags
+- Annotated dishes in the database (or internal dish list) with dietary metadata
+- Ensured generated meals for each section (breakfast, lunch, dinner, snack) now respect the user’s selected dietary restrictions